 Read Rick’s 31-Day Devotions

-He probably over-focused on His schoolwork.
+I imagine that Jesus was more concerned about His schoolwork.
 I doubt He was interested in girls.
-His toga was perhaps a little too high on the ankle when compared to hip Jewish customs.
-No doubt, He was the teacher’s pet.
-And His language was peculiarly different from His peers (John 7:46).
-A true outlier, He was.
+His toga was perhaps a little out-of-date when compared to hip Jewish customs.
+His lunchbox probably had some of the animals from the Ark on it.
+Of course, He was the teacher’s pet, and His language was peculiarly different from His peers (John 7:46).
+Jesus was a real outlier.

 As odd as He was, God chose Him to be our leader.
 It was not the mighty or the popular person.
 The chances of success ever coming His way seemed unlikely 1 Corinthians 1:18-25.
 What happens first: being godly or being cool?
 Those two words are competing against each other.

 Jesus is amazingly cool.
 Don’t be fooled by what you see or what you crave.
 Do not succumb to the temptation to follow what our culture affirms as the way (John 14:6).
 Jesus is amazing.
 His path is the right one.
 The result of following the prototype for coolness will be eternally satisfying.